We are committed to:

 This Business privacy notice explains how and why PartnerRe Ltd, its subsidiaries and affiliates (“PartnerRe”, “we” or “us“) collect and use personal data when we provide our services as a reinsurance business.
 A full list of all PartnerRe entities is available at https://partnerre.com/offices/.

 you or your, refers to

 There are other terms in bold with specific meanings.
-Those meanings can be found here.
+Those meanings can be found in the Glossary here.

 PartnerRe Ltd. is a leading global reinsurer that helps insurance companies reduce their earnings volatility, strengthen their capital and grow their businesses through reinsurance solutions.
 Risks are underwritten on a worldwide basis through the PartnerRe‘s three segments: P&C, Specialty, and Life and Health.

 Reinsurance is insurance that is purchased by an insurance company.
 In the classic case, reinsurance allows insurance companies to remain solvent after major claims events, such as major disasters like hurricanes and wildfires.
 The company that purchases the reinsurance policy is called a “ceding company” or “cedent” or “cedant” under most arrangements.
 The company issuing the reinsurance policy is referred simply as the “reinsurer“.When a reinsurer purchases insurance from a further reinsurer, this is called retrocession and the further reinsurer is referred to as the retrocessionaire.